mjakeman/extension-manager/po/README.md

 More about locales you can learn [here](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html).

-9. Run `extension-manager` to run Extension Manager with locale that you want to test.
+11. Run `extension-manager` to run Extension Manager with locale that you want to test.

 Once you done some changes, you need to refresh application so it will apply changes to translation.
 To do so:

 1. Stop current running Extension Manager with `Ctrl+C` in terminal or simply close Extension Manager window.
 2. Then click on button with `triangle pointing down` in GNOME Builder.
 3. In opened menu pick `Install`.
+4. Run Extension Manager again.
 After that, you can again run `extension-manager` in terminal, where your changes to `po` file will be applied to Extension Manager.

+If, for some reasons, changes in translation fails to apply after that, you might need to rebuild Extension Manager.

+1. Close current terminal.
+2. In upper-center, click on button with `triangle pointing down`.
+3. In opened menu pick `Rebuild`.

+After that, again pick `Install`, open `New Runtime Terminal`, change locale, run `extension-manager`, as explained in [How to test translation](#how-to-test-translation) section, starting from step 7.

 ## How to update existing translation
 If you want update to update translation that someone else already did: